PBorocz/manage/README.md

 ### Common Method Options

-- `confirm` - Ask for confirmation before executing the respective step, e.g. \"Are you sure you want to ...?\".
+- `confirm` - Ask for confirmation before executing the respective step, e.g. "Are you sure you want to ...?".
 Primarily on behalf of *write*-oriented steps, this option can be specified either on a step-by-step basis:

     ``` yaml
     build_my_package: